ben-rogerson/twin.macro/docs/customizing-config.md

-# Customizing the Tailwind config
+# Customizing your Tailwind config

 For style customizations, add a `tailwind.config.js` in your project root (or in `src` if you’re using create-react-app).